DeepRegNet/DeepReg/README.md

 ### Data

-To use this package with a custom dataset,
+To use this package with a custom dataset

 1. Create a folder under `deepreg/data/`, e.g. `deepreg/data/custom/`.

 2. Create a new sample configuration file under `deepreg/config/`, e.g. `deepreg/config/custom.yaml`.